CKs-Technology-News/PrivacyTools/README.md

 - [Diet256](https://github.com/inet256/diet256) – A Centrally Coordinated INET256 Network.
 - [Harmony](https://harmonyapp.io/) – An open protocol for open, harmonious communication.
 - [Hyperboria](http://hyperboria.net/) – Formerly known as Meshnet, a community dedicated for local WiFi initiatives, programmers, and enthusiasts.
 They run several servers and networks.
 Hyperboria is based on the cjdns routing protocol.
+- [Loki](https://lokinet.org/) – Lokinet is an onion-router that lets you access the internet anonymously.
+Built on LLARP, the fastest onion-routing protocol in the world.
 - [NetBird](https://github.com/netbirdio/netbird) – A P2P Network with WebRTC, WireGuard, SSO, and Zero Trust.
 - [OStatus](https://blog.novatrend.ch/2018/09/24/ostatus-fediverse-activitypub/) – OStatus, Fediverse, ActivityPub.
 - [Sentinel](https://sentinel.co/) – A network of independent dVPN applications, not just a single consumer facing dVPN.